 A credit institution is also restricted in terms of the investments which it may make in third parties.
 First, the Licensing and Supervision Requirements and Standards for Credit Institutions (the 'Licensing Standards') prohibit a credit institution from acquiring, directly or indirectly, more than 10% of the shares or other interests in another company without the prior written approval of the Financial Regulator.
 The credit institution must also notify the Financial Regulator of any disposal of the whole or part of such a holding.
-Second, the European Communities (Capital Adequacy of Credit Institutions) Regulations 2006 and the European Communities (Capital Adequacy of Credit Institutions) Regulations 2006 and the European Communities institution from investing an amount of more than 15% of its own funds in the acquisition of a qualifying holding of any company, other than another credit institution or financial institution or an EU-authorised insurance company.
+Second, the European Communities (Capital Adequacy of Credit Institutions) Regulations 2006 and the European Communities (Capital Adequacy of Investment Firms) Regulations 2006 (together, the "CRD Regulations") prohibit a credit institution from investing an amount of more than 15% of its own funds in the acquisition of a qualifying holding of any company, other than another credit institution or financial institution or an EU-authorised insurance company.
 The total amount of such qualifying holdings should not exceed 60% of the credit institution's own funds.